OliviaClark3/GALoP-IntroArcGISDevelopment/Exercise2.md

-# Step 2 - Display a map
+# Exercise 2 - Display a map

 To use the JavaScript SDK, we'll need an API key to confirm that we have the licence to use it